glesur/sherpiades-AI/README.md

 ## Troubleshooting

-If you have problem, as Geoff!
+If you have problem, ask Geoff!